-Lifeguard post on the white sands of Siesta Key Beach in Sarasota
+Ready to play on the soft, white sands of Clearwater Beach

 Early explorers of Florida claimed to have seen mermaids; what they actually saw were the docile manatees who thrive in Florida’s waters.